discordjs/discord.js/README.md

 If you don't understand something in the documentation, you are experiencing problems, or you just need a gentle nudge in the right direction, please join our [Discord server][discord].

+## if you are a bunny tell me🐰

+for sure as i'm a bunny dev wanna meet others

 [website]: https://discord.js.org
 [website-source]: https://github.com/discordjs/discord.js/tree/main/apps/website
 [documentation]: https://discord.js.org/docs